Last Updated on January 19, 2021 by Max

 17. Travel Agent

-You probably wonder whether there is still a need for travel agents in the age of the Internet, as it is one of the more traditional travel jobs.
+You probably wonder whether there is still a need for travel agents in the age of the Internet, as it is one of the more traditional international travel jobs.
 But there is.

 Think about particular types of holidays like a honeymoon or business trips.
 Travel agents are well connected in the travel industry.
 They regularly go on scouting trips to find the best places and hotels.